What is an ECG?

-When interpreted accurately, an ECG can detect and monitor a host of heart conditions – from arrhythmias to coronary heart disease to electrolyte imbalance.
-ECG cables help you reliably make the correct connection to monitoring devices.
+When interpreted accurately, an ECG can detect and monitor a host of heart conditions.
+From arrhythmias to coronary heart disease to electrolyte imbalance.
+Hence ECG cables help you reliably make the correct connection to monitoring devices.

 What is an ECG Cable?

-ECG cables provide a connection between the patient, applied electrodes, various telemetry, and bedside monitoring units facilitating the monitoring of electrical impulses generated by the heart in a non-invasive manner.
+ECG cables provide a connection between the patient, applied electrodes, various telemetry, and bedside monitoring units facilitating.
+Also the monitoring of electrical impulses generated by the heart in a non-invasive manner.

 BPL ECG Cable Uses

-These high-quality reusable cables and ECG cable connectors complement your monitoring equipment, enabling accurate measurements.
+These high-quality reusable cables and ECG cable connectors complement your monitoring equipment.
+In addition enabling accurate measurements.

-Cables are subjected to strict testing to maintain the standard quality, reliability, and safety and are electrically shielded to protect ECG signal integrity.
+Cables generally subjected to strict testing to maintain the standard quality, reliability, and also safety and electrically shielded to protect ECG signal integrity.

 Compatibility with Cardiac Systems

-It can be applied for use with both static and telemetry cardiac systems.
-They are attached to electrodes which are applied to specific locations on the patient’s chest.
+It applied for use with both static and telemetry cardiac systems.
+They attached from electrodes which then applied to specific locations on the chest of the patient.

 Proper Application Guidelines

-Prior to application, it is important to ensure that the patient’s skin is prepared to be in contact with the electrodes.
+Prior to application, its important to ensure that the patient’s skin is prepared to be in contact with the electrodes.
 This is done by removing the layer of hair or dead cells and making sure the surface is free of contaminants.

 Maintenance of ECG Cable